wrbs/partii-project/README.md

   - `ocaml-jit/runtime` - the runtime C library
 - `src`: main Rust source for the project.
 There are a few different Rust crates included:
+  - `src/ocaml-jit-shared`: the core crate with the logic, but no interfacing with either the CLI or OCaml runtime
   - `src/ocaml-jit-staticlib`: the static library that links into the OCaml runtime providing the JIT
   - `src/ocaml-jit-tools`: standalone tools for testing and debugging the core without having to go through the OCaml runtime
-  - `src/ocaml-bytecode`: depended on by both of these files, it contains the core logic
 - `docs`: dissertation LaTeX source
 - `resources`: test files
 - `dist`: once you run the setup, this is used as the prefix for OCaml's